arukusuiinpu/arukusuiinpu/README.md

 ### I'm arukusuiinpu/norivensuu

 I'm  a small independent dev from Russia, participating in whatever project I find endearing enough to spill my endless curiousity into.
-Mostly that consists of personal projects or experiments that is...
+Even if that mostly consists of personal projects or experiments currently...

-Regardless of that you can always see complex systems fascinating me in one way or another, be it a 3D engine made completely in glsl, or the whole deal with the modding mixin architecture :3
+Regardless of that you can always see complex systems fascinating me in one way or another, be it a 3D engine made completely in glsl, or any fancy modding or versioning architecture :3

 ## Some additional info:
 - Currently planning to admit to a university